spsforks/SCons-scons-wiki/IDEIntegration.md

 IDEs are great to use, but often have a few disadvantages:
 * Many are platform specific so the project files can't be used in a cross platform project.
 * The project settings are often configured using a complex GUI, and may be difficult to edit as text.
-* There is no where near the power of having python as a language to generate complex builds.
+* Project settings to drive a build are often in a unique syntax, with nowhere near the power of having Python as the language to control the build.

 To have most of the best features of your favourite IDE without these down sides, use a minimal IDE project that calls SCons to build it.